easypcceo/jacobtuwiner/pages/cold-email/personalized-first-lines.md

 ### Name
 ![personalized first name example](/img/cold-email/personalized-first-lines/first-name.png)

 If you're not at least addressing your prospects by name, you're already making a huge mistake.
-Dale Carnegie's all-time best seller, "How to Win Friends and Influence People" talks abou the importance of using people's names when talking to them.
+[Dale Carnegie](https://en.wikipedia.org/wiki/Dale_Carnegie){: target="_blank"}'s all-time best seller, "How to Win Friends and Influence People" talks abou the importance of using people's names when talking to them.

 You're trained to respond to your name since the day you were born.
 It's an instinct.
 And according to Dale Carnegie, your name is the sweetest word in the English language.